tewhatuora/api-standards/docs/api-concepts/05-Non-conformance.md

 Non-conformance **MUST** be documented for API Consumers and API Producers of the Digital Services Hub where applicable.

-Digital Services Hub maintains a register of non-conformance:
+Digital Services Hub maintains a register of non-conformance.

-Documentation includes:
+The registers includes:
-- Submitting A register of services and their conformance is maintained
-- For non-conformant services, include a list of standards that aren't met
+- A list of standards that aren't met
-- List any compensating controls
+- Any compensating controls
 - Outline a path to resolution

-- Define a grace period of non-conformance.
-Proposal is for 24 months to accommodate large changes in architecture that may be required to achieve conformance.
+The grace period of non-conformance is 24 months from entering the register.
+This is to accommodate large changes that may be required to achieve conformance e.g. architecture, or technology changes.